Bonus Track (film): Production

 Filming was underway in York on 17 August 2022, when the film was announced.
-The School featured is All Saints Catholic School, in York.
+The school featured is All Saints Catholic School, in York.

 Release

-Bonus Track was selected to screen for potential buyers in the Industry Selects section at the 2023 Toronto International Film Festival in September 2023.
-It premiered at the 2023 BFI London Film Festival on 5 October 2023.
+Bonus Track was selected to screen for potential buyers in the Industry Selects section of the Toronto International Film Festival in September 2023.
+It had its world premiere at the BFI London Film Festival on 5 October 2023.

-Sky pre-bought the United Kingdom and Germany rights.
-The film was released on Sky Cinema on 1 June 2024 in the UK.
-In July 2024, it was reported that Sunrise Films had acquired US rights and was planning a theatrical and digital release in October.
+Sky pre-bought the United Kingdom and Germany distribution rights.
+The film was released in the UK on Sky Cinema on 1 June 2024.
+In July 2024, Sunrise Films acquired US distribution rights to the film.
+It was released in select cinemas in the United States on 11 October 2024.

 Reception

 Nikki Baughan of Screen Daily found the film laden with teenage romantic comedy clichés, and the 2006 setting "not entirely realistic", but wrote that "two charming lead performances, and a largely positive depiction of adolescent homosexuality ... should chime with its intended teen audience".
 Peter Bradshaw of The Guardian found the film "sweet-natured and engagingly laid-back, if a bit televisual and reliant on that time-honoured staple that dates from Richard Curtis's Love Actually, giving it three out of five stars.